Skip to main content

 Salesforce CLI And API Setup

-Install Salesforce CLI application
+Install Salesforce CLI

-1. Download and install Salesforce CLI application for your OS using this link.
+1. Download and install the Salesforce CLI.

-Create a Private Key and Self-signed Digital Certificate
+Create a Private Key and Self-Signed Digital Certificate

 mkdir /Users/jdoe/JWT